 Faculty members have responsibilities for providing accommodations in each of their different roles.

 As instructors, faculty share responsibility for providing students with disabilities equal access to educational opportunities.
 Faculty who receive requests directly from students for accommodations for disabilities should refer the student to the Student Disability Center (SDC).
+Faculty should avoid asking the student directly for medical documentation.
 The SDC reviews students’ medical documentation of functional limitations and issues letters of accommodation to the instructor and the student detailing the specific accommodations to be provided.
 Contact the Student Disability Center for more information.

 As employers, faculty who hire staff or students must ensure the hiring process is non-discriminatory and that they provide reasonable accommodations to those they hire and/or supervise.
 Contact Disability Management Services for more information.